 Exam Procedures and Instructions

 - Using Your Laptop For Exams (PDF)

 - ExamSoft Laptop Registering and Exam File Downloading Instructions (PDF)

 - Both first-year and upper-level students must report to the examination distribution center between 8 and 8:15 a.m. if they are taking a morning exam and between 1 and 1:15 p.m. if they are taking an afternoon exam.
 A Proctor will begin each exam.

 - Students are not permitted to open the exam envelope until permission is granted.

 - Students are responsible for completing their exams within the period designated by the professor.
-They may employ silent timing devices for this purpose.

 - All exam materials must be returned to the exam distribution center within five minutes of the end of the designated period.

 - All exams are proctored.
 Any problems, including honor code violations within an exam room, should be reported to the registrar.